-Factory
+Factory.

-During the year, one of the subsidiary companies ceased its production line in supported gloves.
-The Group carried out a review of recoverable amount of that production line and related equipment on the basis of fair value less costs of disposal.
-The review led to the recognition of an impairment loss of RM270,600 recognised in profit or loss, with no recoverable amount as of December 31, 2014.
-The impairment losses have been included in profit or loss in the other operating expenses line item.
+In 2014, one of the subsidiary companies ceased its production line in supported gloves.
+The Group carried out a review of the recoverable amount of that production line and related equipment on the basis of fair value less costs of disposal.
+The review led to the recognition of an impairment loss of RM270,600 in profit or loss, with no recoverable amount as of December 31, 2014.

-Certain factory buildings of the Group with carrying value of RM7,574,148 (2013: RM32,177,405) as of December 31, 2014 are charged to a licensed bank for facilities granted to a subsidiary company as disclosed in Note 27.
+Certain factory buildings of the Group with carrying value of RM11,712,116 (2014: RM7,574,148) as of December 31, 2015 are charged to a licensed bank for facilities granted to a subsidiary company as disclosed in Note 27.